 In fact …< Focus on a testimonial success story that supports the previous statement >

-Let’s see what it might look like for agencies focusing on different markets:
+Let’s see what some recruitment pitch examples might look like for agencies focusing on different markets:

-Sales trainer Jim Nudelman devised a four-step process to crafting a compelling pitch:
+Sales trainer Jim Nudelman devised a four-step process for crafting a compelling pitch:

 Step 1 – Begin with an Action Phrase.